 Louis Riel devoted and sacrificed his life defending the rights of Métis people.
 Riel’s legacy continues to resonate across the homeland.

 Each year, on November 16, Métis people across Canada pay tribute to the Right Honourable Louis Riel by holding a commemorative ceremony on the date of his execution.
 This ceremony symbolizes the commitment Métis people share in striving for and promoting the visions of Louis Riel and is one of the most important dates on the Métis calendar.

-In addition to recognizing Louis Riel Day on November 16, the Métis Nation of Alberta (MNA) has declared the week surrounding November 16 as “Métis Week.”
+In addition to recognizing Louis Riel Day on November 16, the Otipemisiwak Métis Government of the Métis Nation within Alberta has declared the week surrounding November 16 as “Métis Week.”
 The week is devoted to commemorating the sacrifices of the Métis who continue to strive toward rights and recognition as a distinct nation.